Malpensa Express: Rolling stock

 The original Malpensa Express trains were Treno ad alta frequentazione (English: High frequency trains) (TAF trains).
 Their livery is a combination of the colours burgundy, dark green and cream and sometimes sponsored coaches.

 Since February 2010, a new class of trains, the Convoglio Servizio Aeroportuale (English: Airport Service Convoy) (CSA trains), has been gradually introduced.
 The CSA trains are designed specifically for the Malpensa Express services.

+Some services use Caravaggio trainsets operated by Trenord.

 Both classes of train are push-pull articulated electric multiple units, with a powered section at each end, and unpowered sections in between.
 The TAF trains have two unpowered sections; the CSA trains have three.